 Repeat with the other half of the dough.

-Let the loaves rise until mounded over the top, about 30 minutes.
-Sprinkle with some cinnamon and sugar mixture over the top.
+Cover the pans with a towel and let the loaves rise until mounded over the top, about 30 minutes.
+Sprinkle with some cinnamon and sugar over the top.